-Last month, MyHealthTeams partnered with the Global Vitiligo Foundation to host World Vitiligo Day, a virtual event for the vitiligo community.
-The online streaming event included an address by motivational speaker James McLeod (@thatvitiligo_guy), interviews with members of MyVitiligoTeam, and a Q&A with a panel of dermatologists who specialize in treating vitiligo.
-Hundreds of people from 28 countries joined the event’s live stream.
+In June, MyVitiligoTeam partnered with the Global Vitiligo Foundation to host World Vitiligo Day, a virtual event for the vitiligo community.
+The online event, which is available to watch on demand, included an address by Vitiligo Man of Action founder Perry Whaley, interviews with members of MyVitiligoTeam, and a Q&A session with a panel of dermatologists who specialize in treating vitiligo.
+Hundreds of people from 26 countries joined the event’s livestream.

-As part of the World Vitiligo Day event, MyHealthTeams surveyed attendees about life with vitiligo.
-More than 50 participants responded to questions about their thoughts on a cure for vitiligo, whether they show off or hide their vitiligo, and whether their health insurance covers vitiligo treatments.
+As part of the World Vitiligo Day event, MyVitiligoTeam surveyed attendees about life with vitiligo.
+Participants responded to questions about their personal history with vitiligo, whether they would consider trying new vitiligo treatments, and how accepting they are about their condition.

-Did you attend the world Vitiligo Day virtual event?
+Did you attend or watch the World Vitiligo Day virtual event?
 If so, what did you like best about it?
-Would you be interested in participating in other virtual events for the vitiligo community in the future?
-Comment below or post on MyVitiligoTeam.
+Comment below or share your thoughts on MyVitiligoTeam.

 In partnership with the Global Vitiligo Foundation, which strives to improve the quality of life for individuals with vitiligo through education, research, clinical care, and community support.